ckeditor/ckeditor5/docs/getting-started/legacy-getting-started/extending-features.md

 # Extending features

 <info-box warning>
-	⚠️  We changed installation methods and this legacy guide is kept for users' convenience.If you are looking for current CKEditor 5 installation instructions, please refer to the newest version of the {@link getting-started/setup/configuration Configuring features} guide.
+	⚠️  We changed installation methods and this legacy guide is kept for users' convenience.
+If you are looking for current CKEditor 5 installation instructions, please refer to the newest version of the {@link getting-started/setup/configuration Configuring features} guide.
 </info-box>

 The editor has a lot of ready-made features.
 However, there is always room for more!
 You can make use of the API exposed by the editor and its plugins, and extend the editor using the {@link module:core/plugin~PluginInterface plugin interface} like this: